 - Members of the Executive Team department

-We can see that all three executives are using the intranet, and their engagement closely matches the baseline: 2 visits per day, and 30 minutes (versus 27 min baseline).
+We can see that all two executives are using the intranet, and their engagement somewhat matches the baseline: 2 visits per day, and 23 minutes (versus 18 min baseline).

 You can continue this exercise to try and figure out which departments or locations the intranet is not reaching effectively.